g-zajac/dummy-modbus-stepper-controller/README.md

-# Dummy step servo controler with Modbus
+# Dummy step servo controler with modbus

 ## About The Project

-This project is about mocking up an [Moons' Stepper Servo](https://www.moonsindustries.com/series/ss-series-step-servo-drives-a01030105) for developing a remote control web app with nodejs server.
+This project is about building mock-up of an [Moons' Stepper Servo](https://www.moonsindustries.com/series/ss-series-step-servo-drives-a01030105).
+The device helps developing a remote control web app with nodejs server without access to the Moons servo.
 Some modbus registers are mapped in teensy 3.2 controler acording to Moons documentation so the server-servo communication could be tested.

 ## Hardware